alice-ruv/board-games/README.md

 &nbsp;&nbsp;

-1. When  user enter "Request to join a new game" button, it triggers an ActionEvent:
+1. When user enters "Request to join a new game" button, it triggers an ActionEvent:

    ```java
     @FXML